1983 Progressive Conservative leadership election: Candidates

 David Crombie, 47, MP for Rosedale since 1978, had been a popular Mayor of Toronto prior to entering federal politics and served as Minister of Health and Welfare in Clark's cabinet.
 Crombie attracted moderates who opposed Clark's leadership.
 Crombie was the only candidate to openly identify himself as a "Red Tory".

 Peter Pocklington, 41, was an Alberta entrepreneur best known for owning the Edmonton Oilers hockey team.
 He ran a campaign based on strict adherence to the principles of free enterprise, with most of his focus on a flat tax.
 He gained some support through the Amway retail system.

 John Gamble, 49, was the MP for York North, Ontario.
 He attracted a small band of supporters with a hard-line right-wing anti-Communist platform.
 Gamble had been an outspoken critic of Clark, and had hoped to parlay his role in Clark's downfall into a strong showing at the convention and a role in a future Progressive Conservative cabinet.

 Neil Fraser, 49, was a civil servant who had been fired for publicly opposing the conversion to the Metric system in Canada.
 He mounted a campaign that had few followers.
-Granted the same nationally televised 25 minutes as the other candidates for his convention address, Fraser engaged in a bizarre speech that likened Confederation to a blood transfusion to Quebec.
-Lise Bissonnette commented that if the speech had been heard on Radio-Canada, it would have set the Tories' Quebec efforts back 10 years.